Scheduled MonumentsEnglandChurchyard cross in St John the Baptist and St Alkmund's churchyard

 Churchyard cross in St John the Baptist and St Alkmund's churchyard is a scheduled monument protected by Historic England under reference 1016137.
 View the official record →

-Churchyard cross in St John the Baptist and St Alkmund's churchyard is a medieval monument located in Herefordshire.
+The Churchyard cross in St John the Baptist and St Alkmund's churchyard is a medieval stone cross of likely fourteenth-century date, located in Duddleston, Herefordshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016137.

 Churchyard cross in St John the Baptist and St Alkmund's churchyard is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016137.